CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** I began my job in December 2017.

-You do need a comma when date, month and year are given.
+You do need a comma when date, month, and year are given.

 * **Example:** Philadelphia was founded on Oct.
 27, 1682.

-Capitalize days of the week, and do not abbreviate.
+Capitalize days of the week and do not abbreviate.

 * **Example:** Mayor Kenney will be speaking at the event on Thursday.
 {{% /filter-item %}}